-Mealtimes are one of the best times of days as our whole community gathers, and are an important time for everyone in our community to fill up!
+Mealtimes are one of the best times of the camp day as they bring our whole community together and everyone has the chance to fuel up for busy camp life!
 For more information on our mealtimes, including information about dietary needs and a sample menu, please see Camp Food & Mealtimes counsellors.
 Campers spend this time doing a quiet, calm activity, whether that's reading, writing a letter home, chatting quietly with a cabin mate, or resting their eyes for a bit.